apple/axlearn/docs/05-Goodput-Monitoring.md

 ### Visualize on Tensorboard

 1. Requires packages: `tensorboard-plugin-profile`, `tensorflow` and `tensorboard`.
-2. Use the Tensorboard URL on AxLearn logs to view all metrics in one location.
+2. Use the Tensorboard URL on AXLearn logs to view all metrics in one location.

 ### Enabling Google Cloud Monitoring

-By default, when Goodput monitoring is enabled via the recorder, AxLearn automatically pushes metrics to Google Cloud Monitoring.
+By default, when Goodput monitoring is enabled via the recorder, AXLearn automatically pushes metrics to Google Cloud Monitoring.

 -   **Cumulative Metrics** are enabled by default when you specify the `recorder_type`.
     To disable this, you would need to set `enable_gcp_goodput_metrics` to `False` in